-The Court Self-Help Centers and the Honolulu Access to Justice Room are collaborative initiatives led by the Judiciary, Hawai'i Access to Justice Commission, Hawaii State Bar Association, Kauai County Bar Association, Maui County Bar Association, Hawai'i County Bar Association, West Hawai'i Bar Association, AmeriCorps, and the Legal Aid Society of Hawai'i.
+The Court Self-Help Centers and the Honolulu Access to Justice Room are collaborative initiatives led by the Judiciary, Hawai'i Access to Justice Commission, Hawaii State Bar Association, Kauai County Bar Association, Maui County Bar Association, Hawai'i County Bar Association, West Hawai'i Bar Association, and the Legal Aid Society of Hawai'i.
 These programs aim to expand access to justice for self-represented litigants.

 Located across multiple islands, the centers include the Honolulu Access to Justice Room on O'ahu and Self-Help Centers on Kaua'i, Maui, and Hawai'i Island (in Hilo and Kona).
 Depending on the location, volunteer attorneys can provide legal help either in person or remotely by phone, covering areas such as landlord-tenant disputes, family law, and other district court matters.
-AmeriCorps Advocates are available to handle initial client intake and connect attorneys with the individuals seeking help.
+Legal Aid staff or Legal Aid volunteers are available to handle initial client intake and connect attorneys with the individuals seeking help.

 To ensure you are well-prepared, the Legal Aid Society of Hawai'i offers comprehensive online training for all volunteers, along with ongoing support.
-Volunteers also have access to on-demand resources and can consult with AmeriCorps Advocates and Legal Aid staff if questions arise.
+Volunteers also have access to on-demand resources and can consult with Legal Aid staff or Legal Aid volunteers if questions arise.
 Training is required before participating to ensure consistency and confidence in delivering legal assistance.